An Introduction to Semi-Pelagianism

 - God's grace is resistible as evidenced by the fact that not all men believe.

-For a thorough discussion of why each of these points illustrates a heresy, click
+For a thorough theological discussion with reference to Scripture of why each of these points illustrates error, click

 and read J. I. Packer's introduction to John Owen's "The death of death in the death of Christ".